Sonia Rykiel: Early beginnings

+Other activities

 Writing

 Rykiel was also a writer.
 She wrote several books about fashion, a collection of children's stories, magazine columns and an epistolary novel with Régine Deforges.
 Her first book Et Je La Voudrais Nue (I Would Like Her Naked) was published in 1979.
 In 2012, she co-authored N'oubliez pas que je joue (Don't forget it's a game) with journalist Judith Perrignon.

+Interior design

+Rykiel contributed to the interior decoration for the Hôtel de Crillon (1985) and the Hôtel Lutetia.

 Music and film

 Rykiel collaborated with impresario and performer Malcolm McLaren on the song "Who the Hell is Sonia Rykiel?" on McLaren's 1995 album Paris.

 Rykiel makes a cameo appearance in Robert Altman's 1994 film Prêt-à-Porter.
 Altman was inspired to make the film after attending one of Rykiel's ready-to-wear fashion shows.
 The lead character, played by actress Anouk Aimée, was based on the designer.
-Rykiel appears as Hortense in the 1998 French comedy film Riches, belles, etc..
+Rykiel appeared as Hortense in the 1998 French comedy film Riches, belles, etc..

+Costume design

+Rykiel designed and created the costumes for the French musical comedy Les Dix Commandements in 2000.